 A number of company policies and procedures exist to ensure fair treatment of those employed directly and indirectly by Weybourne Holdings.
 These include “right to work” checks, whistleblowing / Speak Up policy, Respect at Work policy and an Equal Opportunities policy.
 Any activities formally investigated under these policies and resulting decisions are reported to the Board of Directors at each quarterly meeting.

-Dyson, also headquartered in Singapore, is a global technology company committed to an ethical and environmentally responsible business.
-Dyson manufactures in Singapore, Malaysia and the Philippines.
-Dyson has prepared a Slavery and Human Trafficking Statement detailing its commitment to the purposes of the UK Modern Slavery Act 2015 and its policies and procedures in relation to it, which can be found on the Dyson website.
+Dyson, also headquartered in Singapore, is a global group of technology companies committed to conducting business in an ethical and environmentally responsible way.
+Dyson’s business operations primarily include engineering, research, development, manufacturing and testing operations in Singapore, the UK, Malaysia, Mexico, China and the Philippines.
+Dyson has created problem solving technologies for floorcare, haircare, air purification, robotics, lighting, and hand drying.
+Dyson independently prepares an annual Slavery and Human Trafficking Statement in line with the UK Modern Slavery Act 2015, the Australian Modern Slavery Act 2018 and the California Transparency in Supply Chains Act 2012 (SB657) outlining its policies and procedures which can be found on the Dyson website.
 (Here).

-Beeswax Dyson Farming is a UK business, organised around three key operations: farming, property and renewable energy.
-Though its turnover falls below the UK Modern Slavery Act 2015’s threshold for mandatory reporting, Beeswax Dyson Farming has voluntarily prepared a Slavery and Human Trafficking Statement.
-It can be found on the Beeswax Dyson Farming website.
+Dyson Farming is a UK business, organised around three key operations: farming, property and energy production.
+Though its turnover falls below the UK Modern Slavery Act 2015’s threshold for mandatory reporting, Dyson Farming has voluntarily prepared a Slavery and Human Trafficking Statement.
+It can be found on the Dyson Farming website.
 (Here).

-This statement was approved by the board of directors of Weybourne Holdings at its meeting on 24 March 2021.
+This statement was approved by the Board of directors of Weybourne Holdings at its meeting on 22 March 2023.